SEPTA: Fares

-SEPTA allows senior citizens to ride transit services and Regional Rail trains in Pennsylvania for free with identification; fares on Regional Rail trains operating to Delaware or New Jersey are half the weekday fare.
-Disabled persons may ride transit services for half price and Regional Rail trains for half the weekday fare with identification.
-SEPTA allows all children under the age of 12 to ride for free with a fare-paying adult; children riding alone must pay regular fares.
+SEPTA allows senior citizens to apply for Senior Fare Cards.
+This allows them to ride transit services and Regional Rail trains in Pennsylvania for free with identification; fares on Regional Rail trains operating to Delaware or New Jersey are half the weekday fare.
+Disabled persons may apply for a Reduced Fare Card.
+This allows them to ride transit services for half price and Regional Rail trains for half the weekday fare with identification.

+SEPTA allows all children under the age of 12 to ride for free with a fare-paying adult.
+Children riding alone must pay regular fares.
 SEPTA offers special fares for students in K–12 schools who ride SEPTA to get to school.
-The SEPTA Key Student Fare Card program provides students with a SEPTA Key card that can be used for up to 8 trips per school day.
+The SEPTA Key Student Fare Card program provides students with a SEPTA Key card that can be used for up to 8 trips per school day, between 5:30 AM and 8:00 PM.
 Cards can be upgraded to be used on Regional Rail.
-SEPTA offers the SEPTA Key University Pass as a discount transit pass for college students at participating colleges.
-Colleges participating in the SEPTA Key University Pass program include University of Pennsylvania, Temple University, Drexel University, University of the Arts, and University of the Sciences.